konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 * Intel Core™ i3-7100U dual-core 64bit Kabylake
 * Intel HD integrated Graphics 620
 * Qualcomm Atheros NFA435A wifi.
-Often hackintoshing doesn't work with integrated wifi cards found in laptops, so I am prepared to get a new card, if needed
+I hear hackintoshing often doesn't work with integrated wifi cards found in laptops, so I am prepared to get a new card, if needed
-* Power Management - this often doesn't work on laptops, and can be tricky to troubleshoot, so I will need to make sure it's setup right
+* Sound - I always have trouble with sound.
+It tends to be a trial-and-error situation with various drivers.
+I'll try voodoo first, which is a generic sort of catch-all.
+* Ethernet - Not sure what ethernet chipset I have.
+I think it's a Realtek from what I can find online.

 These things are pretty standard, and should work out of the box:

 * 4GB of DD4 SDRAM (expandable, 2 slots, up to 32GB)
 * 1TB SATA 5400RPM harddrive
 * SATA DVD-Writer
+* Camera - these usually just work, unless they are interfaced in some weird way
+* Trackpad - I'm hoping this goes ok, should look like a regular mouse.
+* ower Management - I'm hoping this works ok.

 ### upgrades

 I immediately upgraded RAM (to 20GB with a 16GB chip) and SSD (Crucial MX300 275GB M.2 card) but I left the old harddrive in there, for easier dual-boot and for extra storage.
 These 2 upgrades increase the performance immediately, and don't require me to pull anything out, so I get immediate value without loss.
 They also should be fine with hackintosh, as long as SSD is working ok.

+I installed the latest BIOS from the Acer site, before doing anything.

 ## bootdisk

 We're going to make a bootable USB drive to install.
-Load up the app store, and install Sierra.
+Load up the app store, and purchase/install Sierra.
 Hit `⌘-Q` to exit installer once it runs, but the files will still be on your hardrive!

 ### usb installer